simonmichael/hledger_site/.github/ISSUE_TEMPLATE/a-hledger-website-issue.md

 ---
-name: A hledger.org website issue
+name: A hledger website issue
 about: An issue with hledger.org content or infrastructure
 labels: ''
 title: ''